FPV-dB/WindBar-v0.9-beta-for-drones/README.md

 Hey there!
 I am a drone enthusiast and made this app with Swift and XCode for Mac OS.
-It is really simply to compile yourself, and it's quite a useful app.
+It is really simple to compile yourself, and it's quite a useful app.
 It can sit in the top taskbar and show current wind speeds, and you can set a wind speed you're seeking nad it will alert you when its dropped to that level.
 It also shows a list of maximum wind speeds for a lot of popular drones as well as links to some great drone pilot videos, in case you want to watch somee pros.